 Step15.
 To view the report,

-scroll down as necessary, Click to move to other pages
+scroll down as necessary, Click

 We see each department, and we have the faculty listed in alphabetical order, with a column for rank as well.
 As we navigate through the report we see new sections with each change in department.